 - Known For: Glitz and glamor, with celebrity actors.

 Shriram Bharatiya Kala Kendra is an Indian cultural institution that runs a notable school for music, dance and performing arts.
 It's been putting on a Sampoorna Ramlila dance-drama every year since 1957.
 Different choreographers have been used to ensure that its style, which has included both folk and Indian classical dance, keeps evolving.
-Special effects have been added, along with an English translation.
-This year, there will be "fresh animation and intelligent lighting".
-The costumes and sets have also been redone.
+Special effects, costumes and sets have been added, along with an English translation.

 - Where: Shriram Bharatiya Kala Kendra theater lawns, 1 Copernicus Marg (off India Gate).